- MSc Milestones

 - A laboratory research project - leading to a written MSc thesis

-- 45 credits in course work and research.
+- 45 credits in course work and research (9 credits for in-class courses, 36 credits for research based courses)

 The research must be conducted under the supervision of a faculty member of the Integrated Program in Neuroscience.